Gloucester Rugby Gloucestershire Latest Sports News RUGBY

 “I think that’s all built on attitude and work rate.
 That was the biggest thing that stood out for me.

-“I think a lot of players put their hand up to George (Skivington – Gloucester Rugby’s Director of Rugby) and make him think about them when he’s picking his next team.”
+“A lot of players put their hand up to George (Skivington – Gloucester Rugby’s Director of Rugby) to make him think about them when he’s picking his next team.”

-With the PREM Rugby Cup sometimes deemed as a lesser competition compared the Premiership campaign, Waldouck emphasised the importance of the tournament that shines a light on younger and less involved members of each squad.
+With the PREM Rugby Cup sometimes deemed as a lesser competition compared to the Gallagher Premiership, Waldouck emphasised the importance of the tournament that shines a light on young and fringe players.

-“We won this competition a couple years ago and it was one of the great moments in my coaching career so far,” admitted the defence coach.
+“We won this competition a couple years ago, it was one of the great moments in my coaching career so far,” admitted the defence coach.

 “I think it serves a purpose to develop players and brings some players through.